Testing New Physics in Oscillations at a Neutrino Factory: Neutrino Non-Standard Interactions

 For a more general case, we take the off-diagonal NSI parameters to be complex and marginalize over the corresponding phases in Fig.~\ref{fig:NSI 2D phase}.
 Due to the free complex phase, the degeneracies can be enlarged and significantly reduce the experimental sensitivities to the NSI parameters.
-Especially, the degeneracy between $\epsilon_{ee}-\epsilon_{\mu\mu}$ and $|\epsilon_{e\tau}|$ leads to a wing-like structure for the original DUNE configuration which comes from the non-trivial dependence among the $\phi_{e\tau}$, $\delta_{CP}$ and $\theta_{23}$ parameters \cite{Coloma:2015kiu}.
+Notably, the degeneracy between $\epsilon_{ee}-\epsilon_{\mu\mu}$ and $|\epsilon_{e\tau}|$ leads to a wing-like structure for the original DUNE configuration which comes from the non-trivial dependence among the $\phi_{e\tau}$, $\delta_{CP}$ and $\theta_{23}$ parameters \cite{Coloma:2015kiu}.
 To better understand this degeneracy we show in the left panel of Fig.~\ref{fig:prob_epsee-epset} the oscillation probabilities without NSI and with non-zero $\epsilon_{ee}-\epsilon_{\mu\mu}$ and $\epsilon_{e\tau}$.
-For the standard case without NSI, we use the values of oscillation parameters from Tab.~\ref{tab:oscillation-params}, while we take the best fit from that minimizes the $\chi^2$ function for the NSI case.
-More explicitly, we choose the point ($\epsilon_{ee}-\epsilon_{\mu\mu}=1.2$ and $|\epsilon_{e\tau}|=0.3$) in the wing-like structure panel of Fig.~\ref{fig:NSI 2D phase} as the input and a parameter set $\phi_{e\tau} = -152^\circ$, $\theta_{23}=42^\circ$, and $\delta_{CP}=-53^\circ$ the values that lead to a $\chi^2$ minimum, which indicates this parameter set has a degeneracy with the standard case without NSI.
-As DUNE only measures $\nu_e$ appearance and $\nu_\mu$ disappearance channels, this degeneracy significantly reduces DUNE's sensitivity to these NSI parameters.
-It is exciting to see the addition of a neutrino factory can break this degeneracy and significantly enhance the sensitivity in the $\epsilon_{ee}-\epsilon_{\mu\mu}$-$|\epsilon_{e\tau}|$ parameter space.
+For the standard case without NSI, we use the values of oscillation parameters from Tab.~\ref{tab:oscillation-params}, while we take the best fit values that minimize the $\chi^2$ function for the NSI case.
+More explicitly, we choose the point ($\epsilon_{ee}-\epsilon_{\mu\mu}=1.2$ and $|\epsilon_{e\tau}|=0.3$) in the wing-like structure panel of Fig.~\ref{fig:NSI 2D phase} as the input.
+The $\chi^2$ minimum is achieved for the parameter $\phi_{e\tau} = -152^\circ$, $\theta_{23}=42^\circ$, and $\delta_{CP}=-53^\circ$, which indicates this parameter set has a degeneracy with the standard case without NSI.
+As DUNE only measures $\nu_e$ appearance and $\nu_\mu$ disappearance channels (and their anti-neutrino equivalents), this degeneracy significantly reduces DUNE's sensitivity to these NSI parameters.
+The addition of a neutrino factory provides powerful new measurements to break this degeneracy and significantly enhance the sensitivity in the $\epsilon_{ee}-\epsilon_{\mu\mu}$-$|\epsilon_{e\tau}|$ parameter space beyond the naive expectations from statistics and new oscillation channels alone.
 This is because a neutrino factory can measure the $\nu_e$ disappearance channel and the $\nu_\mu$ appearance channel, which help break the existing degeneracy in the $\nu_e$ appearance and $\nu_\mu$ disappearance channels.

 Another important degeneracy is the island-like structure that occurs for DUNE in the $\epsilon_{\tau\tau}-\epsilon_{\mu\mu}$ and $|\epsilon_{e\tau}|$ parameter space, see e.g.~\cite{Chatterjee:2021wac}.
 This also arises from the non-trivial dependence on the $\phi_{e\tau}$, $\delta_{CP}$ and $\theta_{23}$ parameters as shown in the right panel of Fig.~\ref{fig:prob_epsee-epset}.
 Still, the $\nu_e$ disappearance channel and $\nu_\mu$ appearance channel can break the degeneracy in the original DUNE configuration.
 As a result, a neutrino factory can constrain these two parameters to a narrow region.
 For other combinations, notable improvements are also made by adding a neutrino factory.